Pusong Bato: Performances

 The single resurfaced when Angelito Paudan uploaded Lexter Jimenez's version of the single on YouTube (it was recorded while Lexter was singing on videoke), and it became popular.
 The video showed Nigerian Maritime students at the University of Cebu singing the song.
 According to their professors, the students were taught the song so that they could build a rapport with the locals.
-Not long after, several versions of the song in different local dialects, such as Cebuano, Ilocano, and Kapampangan were circulating on YouTube.
+Not long after, several versions of the song in different local languages, such as Cebuano, Ilocano, and Kapampangan were circulating on YouTube.
 The Kulaog Band, along with their two music video parodies, the beki (gay) and reggae versions, were also featured in a magazine show, Kapuso Mo, Jessica Soho.

 Several artists have also performed the song, including international Filipino singer Jake Zyrus during his guest appearance on Kris TV, actor Jericho Rosales on It's Showtime, and Jed Madela.

 In other media

-In 2013, Pilipinas Got Talents Season 1 winner Jovit Baldivino recorded the song, which was then used as the theme song for the ABS-CBN series, Juan dela Cruz.
+In 2013, Pilipinas Got Talents Season 1 winner Jovit Baldivino recorded the song, which was then used as a sub-theme song for the ABS-CBN series, Juan dela Cruz.